Ariful17/IoT-project-on-industrial-operation-and-room-condition/README.md

 - IR sensor for counter

 Nodemcu uses SPIFFS protocol to host a dynamic webpage and present the respective sensor data.<br>
-Be sure to organize your files in the same manner as shown on layput jpg
+Be sure to organize your files in the same manner as shown on layout.jpg